archway-network/archway-docs/docs/create/getting-started/basics.md

 5. **STORE DEPLOYMENT LOG**

 :::tip
-**Note:** The flags and options below allow you to surpress prompts, skip steps or resume a deployment.
+**Note:** The flags and options below allow you to suppress prompts, skip steps or resume a deployment.
 This can be helpful in the case of failing deployments.
 :::

 ```bash